lisaloudness/ci_project_2/README.md

 ## **Bugs**

 1. Latency issue with the modal image.
 When the modal is called, there is a slight delay from the last called image to correct image.
+2. When validating and beautifing my code as final checks and finishes to project, this broke my code so I had to revert to a preious commit.
+3. Backend server issues with codeanywhere during final days of project very frustrating - unable to fully complete project as I would have liked.

 ## **Future Development**